joshbegley/nyt-latest/previous.md

 `Economists, policymakers and investors are bracing for a trade war that has been brewing since Election Day.`\
 https://nytimes.com/live/2025/01/30/us/president-trump-news/trump-tariffs

-**Gaza’s Border Crossing With Egypt Reopens to Let Sick and Wounded Leave**\
+**Gaza’s Border Crossing With Egypt Reopening to Let Sick and Wounded Leave**\
-`The Rafah crossing has been shuttered for over eight months before as part of the cease-fire agreement between Israel and Hamas.`\
+`The Rafah crossing has been shuttered for over eight months.`\
 https://nytimes.com/2025/01/31/world/middleeast/rafah-crossing-gaza-israel.html

 **NHL execs on Canucks’ big dilemmas: Trade Miller or Pettersson?
 Boeser and Demko’s futures?**\